Study Abroad Program Overview

 late July to early December

-Most students live in residence halls on campus in double rooms with local undergraduate students.
+Live in residence halls on campus in double rooms with University of Botswana students.
 A limited number of homestays are also available.

 Activities include a weeklong rural homestay, excursions to Gaborone Game Reserve, National Museum, and the Okavango Delta.